Acne is caused by a buildup of dead skin cells, bacteria, and dried sebum that blocks the hair follicles in the skin.

 The most common trigger of acne is

 Acne occurs mainly during puberty, when the sebaceous glands are stimulated by increased hormone levels, especially the androgens (such as testosterone), resulting in excessive sebum production.
 By a person's early to mid 20s, hormone levels usually have decreased enough that acne lessens or disappears.
-However, up to 40% of women may have acne into their 40s.
+However, many women may have acne into their 40s.

 Other conditions that involve hormonal changes can affect the occurrence of acne as well: